top of page

 Search

-Validity of Neighbourhood Physical Activity Questionnaire
+Validity of a Neighbourhood Physical Activity Questionnaire (N-IPAQ)

-Results from “Using Accelerometer/GPS Data to Validate a Neighborhood-Adapted Version of the International Physical Activity Questionnaire (IPAQ)”.
+Results from: “Using Accelerometer/GPS Data to Validate a Neighborhood-Adapted Version of the International Physical Activity Questionnaire (IPAQ)”

 Neighbourhood environments have been shown to impact individual physical activity levels.
 Understanding people’s physical activity habits in their neighbourhood is important for informing population public health efforts that seek to improve societal levels of physical activity.
 Population health researchers have developed tools to measure neighbourhood based physical activity including the self-reported Neighbourhood-International Physical Activity Questionnaire (N-IPAQ) (1,2).
 However, one’s neighbourhood can be defined or perceived as many different geographical areas depending on who is giving the definition.